 The Company provides charity care for certain nonelective healthcare services to qualifying individuals who complete an application which is based on Federal Poverty Guidelines.
-Community services are expenditures associated with providing benefits for those in need, and unpaid costs of public programs and benefits to the broader community.
-Community services include retirement housing and assisted living services, as well as, various social service and community welfare programs and direct emergency financial assistance to eligible Industry employees, retirees and members of their immediate family.
+The Company also provides various community services including retirement housing and assisted living services, as well as various social service and community welfare programs and direct emergency financial assistance to eligible Industry employees, retirees and members of their immediate family.